ansariwaqqas/storybook-mcp-server/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+### Commercial Licensing

+For commercial use or if you need a different license, please contact [stefano@amorelli.tech](mailto:stefano@amorelli.tech) to discuss licensing options.